 Emergencies can occur quickly and without warning.
-While it’s impossible to prevent such events, being well prepared can mean the difference between life and death – particularly for companion animals, who are wholly dependent on their carers for their safety.
+Being well prepared can mean the difference between life and death – particularly for companion animals who are wholly dependent on their carers for their safety.

 Don’t wait for an emergency to happen